-The Browning AB3 utilizes a detachable magazine.
+The Browning X-Bolt utilizes a unique detachable rotary magazine.
 The magazine capacity of standard calibers is four rounds.
 On magnum calibers and WSM rifles the capacity is three rounds.
-Remember, "total" rifle capacity includes an additional round which can be loaded in the chamber in addition to a full magazine.
+Remember, "total" rifle capacity includes an additional round which can be loaded into the chamber in addition to a full magazine.